How Much Does a Power Wheelchair Cost?

 Batteries

 In contrast to manual wheelchairs (which must be pushed by the user or another person), power chairs are propelled by batteries that will need to be replaced from time to time.
-Replacement batteries and battery upgrades should be factored into the cost of your power chair, keeping in mind that a larger battery size—despite costing more up front—will give you longer battery life and greater mileage.
+Replacement batteries and battery upgrades should be factored into the cost of your power chair.

 Other Wheelchair-Related Equipment

-Once you have a powered wheelchair, you will also need to think about how you will transport the chair from place to place, maneuver the chair on and off the porch, and take it all the places you need to go.
-If you will have the power chair permanently and remain in your current home, consider the added costs of vehicle lifts, wheelchair ramps, vertical platform lifts, and electric stairlifts.
+If you will have the power chair permanently and remain in your current home, consider the added costs of vehicle wheelchair lifts, wheelchair ramps, vertical platform lifts, and electric stairlifts.

-Assistance with the Cost of a Power Wheelchair
+Assistance With the Cost of a Power Wheelchair

 Credit and Payment Plans